idea-statica/iom-examples/README.md

 There is also documentation related to [IdeaRS.OpenModel](https://idea-statica.github.io/iom/iom-api/index.html) on Github.

 ## The geometry of the steel frame
 The geometrical model of the steel structure which you can see in the picture below will be created in this step.
-The model consists of several columns, beams.
+The model consists of several columns and beams.

 ![alt text][structure]